niklaushirt/awx-waiops33/README.md

 * Click on  `Add a new Job`
 * Select `REST`/ `Configure`
 * Choose “bulk_replace”
-* Set Unique ID to “listenJob” (important!)
+* Set Unique ID to “restTopology” (important!)
-* Set Provider to whatever you like (usually I set it to “listenJob” as well)
+* Set Provider to whatever you like (usually I set it to “restTopology” as well)
 * `Save`